 Darcie's commitment to grassroots democracy, Green values, and the Green Party was acknowledged when she received The Green Party of PEI - 2019 Legacy Award.
 She said, "This is an enormous honour because it came from the party members."
 She has served as a Green Party organizer, recruiter, treasurer, campaign manager, interim leader, deputy leader, and twice as a candidate.
 She has also been lauded by the Green Party for her community engagement.
 She received the Green Party of Canada's 2014 Community Involvement Award for her work with Island groups including the Voluntary Resource Council, the Citizens' Alliance, Food Exchange PEI, Pesticide Free PEI, and the Legacy Garden.
 Darcie is also a lifetime member of the PEI Women's Institute and has served on the Provincial Board.

-An active and enthusiastic member of the Island community, Darcie can often be found cycling with Peter, her husband of thirty-two years.
+An active and enthusiastic member of the Island community, Darcie can often be found cycling with Peter, her husband of thirty-four years.
 They have three adult sons, Ian, Phillip, and David.

 Darcie Lanthier (Green Party Candidate for Charlottetown)